-- Food Network 5.5-Quart Enameled Cast-Iron Dutch Oven, $100 at Kohl's: One hundred bucks for a 5.5-quart Dutch oven is pretty darn good.
-And it's Food Network, which means plenty of testing and thought went into the product.
+- Food Network 5.5-Quart Enameled Cast-Iron Dutch Oven, $80 at Kohl’s: Less than one hundred bucks for a 5.5-quart Dutch oven is pretty darn good.
+And it’s Food Network, which means plenty of testing and thought went into the product.

 This is how to do weeknight comfort food.
-The whole meal comes together in your Dutch oven, and for even more goodness flash it under the broiler just before serving to make the cheese extra-melty.
+The whole meal comes together in your Dutch oven.
+For even more goodness, flash it under the broiler just before serving to make the cheese extra-melty.

 Dutch ovens are the perfect vessels for hearty stews like this one that start on the stovetop, then finish in the oven.
 For even more flavor, simmer your stew with a leftover Parmesan rind.